ooni/spec/backends/bk-003-collector.md

 Unless otherwise stated all of the network operations below MAY be performed either via HTTPS or via a Tor onion service.

+The flow for submitting measurements is the following:

-In the most general case, you create a report (see 3.1), update it by adding measurements (see 3.2), then close it (see 3.3).
+- you create a report (see 3.1)

+- you update it by adding measurements (see 3.2)

-When the report consists of a single measurement entry, however, you can use a simplified flow to perform all these operations together in a single API call (see 3.4).
+- then, you close it (see 3.3).

 A report that has successfully be open is in the OPEN state.
 A OONI collector should record the last time a report has been updated, and close a report